Join the NYC, Boston, and Philadelphia Scala meetups in Brooklyn, March 12-14, 2020, to celebrate 10 years of NE Scala!

 Importantly, our members represent multiple dimensions of difference – across gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, religion, and more – and we want everyone to feel comfortable bringing their full selves to the conference.

 This means all members should apply a high degree of care and consideration to how they interact with others.
 We do not tolerate harassment in any form, but also want to go even further in actively creating an environment of belonging, inclusion, safety.
 Anyone acting contrary to the spirit of this mission will be asked to leave the conference at the discretion of the organizers.

 During the conference, we have dedicated incident handlers and a Slack channel available for feedback.
 Please see the Reporting and Feedback section for details.

 The organizers have established a Slack team, nescala.slack.com .
 Because of the way Slack works, you have to be invited into the team, but anyone already on the team can invite anyone else.
-If you bought a ticket, you will receive an invitation to join the team.
-If you did not receive an invitation, just drop an email to Brian Clapper (email@example.com).
-Or ask a friend who's already on the team.
+If you'd like an invitation, email firstname.lastname@example.org or email@example.com.

 There's a special